OMNIALowCode/omnia3/docs/pages/omnia3/Language_translator/omnia3_modeler_languageVariables_introduction.md

 **Language Variables** operate on the same basic principle of mathematical variables, you place a variable in your UI, and it will be filled with different data, according to its users selected language and the data present in the respective language dictionary.

-# Structure

 The structure of Language Variables is very simple and does not change, regardless of context, and works as follows:

-{Texts.Description} - represents the Language Variable for the term "Description" and will output the respective dictionary registry, according to the user's selected language.
+   **{Texts.Description}** - represents the Language Variable for the term "Description" and will output the respective dictionary registry, according to the user's selected language.

-Example:
+**Example:**

 In the application's English language dictionary the user input the following values: